-Chris is an alum of the Parsons MFA Design and Technology program at the New School in New York City.
+Chris is an alum of Parsons School of Design, The New School in New York City where he earned an MFA in Design and Technology.
 His thesis at MFA DT was a web app he conceptualized and coded called Am I Rent Stabilized? that seeks to solve the problem of NYC landlords lying to tenants about rent-stabilization and illegally deregulating rent-stabilized apartments.
 You can learn more about it in an article he wrote for Urban Omnibus.

 A few other sites of Chris Henrick

 If you found this website to be helpful please consider showing your gratitude by buying me a coffee.
 Thanks!